Budgets

 Best Practices

-- Set tenant-level budgets as overall spending caps, then use department or user budgets for finer-grained control.
+- Set deployment-level budgets as overall spending caps, then use department or user budgets for finer-grained control.

 - Use